1–2 spots available for Q2 · Claim yours

 TL;DR

-- Pick Next.js 16 for mainstream startup velocity, PPR (Partial Prerendering), Cache Components, and the deepest React ecosystem.
+• Pick Next.js 16 for mainstream startup velocity, Partial Prerendering, Cache Components, and the deepest React ecosystem.

-- Pick Remix v2 for web-standards-first, exceptional form handling, and Cloudflare or any platform deploy without lock-in concerns.
+• Pick Remix v2 (now React Router v7 framework mode) for web-standards-first defaults, strong form handling, and Cloudflare or any platform deploy without Vercel-shaped lock-in.

-- Benchmarks are close.
-The real decision is deploy target, team familiarity, and whether you want React Server Components (Next) or web-native mutations (Remix).
+• The real nextjs vs remix decision is deploy target, team familiarity, and whether you want React Server Components front and center or web-native mutations as the default.

 State of the frameworks in 2026

 Next.js 16 is the current major.
 App Router is the default.
-React 19 under the hood.
-Partial Prerendering (PPR) is stable.
+React 19 sits underneath.
+Partial Prerendering is stable.
 Cache Components are the new primitive for fine-grained cache control.
 Turbopack is the default bundler.
 Vercel Functions with streaming are first-class.

 Remix v2 is mature.
-Since Remix joined the React Router 7 merge, the surface is "React Router v7 framework mode."
-The philosophy stayed: lean into web fundamentals, loaders for data, actions for mutations, progressive enhancement by default.
+Since the React Router 7 merge, the surface is "React Router v7 framework mode."
+The philosophy stayed: lean on web fundamentals, loaders for data, actions for mutations, progressive enhancement by default.

 Both run React 19.
 Both support server components and streaming.
 Both deploy to serverless, edge, and Node.js servers.
-The ideological difference: Next.js pushes React Server Components hard as the future; Remix keeps the line between server and client more classical.
+The ideological difference: Next.js pushes React Server Components hard as the future.
+Remix keeps the line between server and client more classical, then quietly added RSC support for teams that want it.

 Architecture comparison